wakitosh/IiifSearchCarousel/README.md

     - **Aspect Ratio Control:** Set a fixed (1:1, 4:3, 16:9) or custom aspect ratio for the carousel.
     - **Per-Block Custom CSS:** Apply custom CSS scoped to each individual block.
     - **Responsive Aspect Ratios (new):** Optionally define different aspect ratios for common mobile sizes via two breakpoints (Small/Medium).
 The module outputs per-block scoped CSS with media queries to switch the container's aspect-ratio at those widths.
+    - **Title Truncation (new):** Set a global maximum length for link titles/captions.
+Front-end captions are truncated safely (UTF-8) and show the full title via tooltip and aria-label.
+Set 0 to disable.

 ## Installation